389: The Importance of Gratitude and Celebration throughout our Everydays and along our Life Journey

 “If you strategically focus your thoughts on appreciating meaningful or positive aspects of your present moment, instead of wasting your energy erroneously making assumptions about the unknown, you will have a powerful advantage.
 Your thinking will be more balanced, which will help you feel more stable, confident, and invigorated—so you’ll navigate uncertainty and ambiguity more successfully.”
 Dr. Mary E. Anderson

 Reality vs. fiction.
-Ultimately, a life that exercises gratitude instead of stewing in worry, holds us in the present and sees what actually is as opposed to imagining the worst case scenario or assuming unwanted intentions or motives behind others actions, etc. “Gratitude encourages you to appreciate how you, others, and situations actually are rather than needlessly inciting anxiety and distress by focusing on how you think reality should be different.”
+Ultimately, a life that exercises gratitude instead of stewing in worry holds us in the present and allows us to see what actually is as opposed to imagining the worst case scenario or assuming unwanted intentions or motives behind others actions, etc. “Gratitude encourages you to appreciate how you, others, and situations actually are rather than needlessly inciting anxiety and distress by focusing on how you think reality should be different.”

 Our thoughts impact your feelings and your feelings influence our decisions and our actions.
 Dr. Anderson goes on to remind that the order of how success arrives in our life is often misunderstood and approached backwards.
 Instead of being grateful when we reach success, she teaches that it is by being grateful that we reach success.